Common Causes of a Multi-Car Accident in California

 There is a first, or primary, impact which occurs when an at-fault driver crashes into another vehicle.
 Then there is a secondary impact which comes after the initial impact.
 This chain reaction of collisions usually happens when other drivers are desperately trying to avoid hitting one another or other objects.

-What Are Common Causes for Multi-Car Accidents?
+What Are Common Causes of Multi-Car Accidents?

 Below are several reasons why multi-car collisions occur:

-- Weather Conditions– Poor weather conditions will inevitably impair a driver’s ability to see the road ahead, reduce their ability to control the vehicle, and diminish reaction times in the event of a sudden pile-up on the freeway.
+- Weather Conditions.
+Poor weather conditions will inevitably impair a driver’s ability to see the road ahead, reduce their ability to control the vehicle, and diminish reaction times in the event of a sudden pile-up on the freeway.
 Fog and snow, for obvious reasons, are the two most challenging examples of inclement weather a driver may face.

-- Reckless Driving-Instances of aggressive driving are increasingly common.
+- Reckless Driving.
+Instances of aggressive driving are increasingly common.
 Behaviors such as tailgating, unsafe lane changes, and speeding will only increase the likelihood of a multi-car collision.

-- Driving While Drowsy– Driving while drowsy is a serious threat to everyone on the road.
+- Driving While Drowsy.
+Driving while drowsy is a serious threat to everyone on the road.
 All it takes is one driver to doze off, and the potential for a pile-up can become almost inevitable.

-Causes and Considerations for Multi-Car Crashes
+Considerations for Multi-Car Crashes

 The most complex issue in cases involving multiple vehicles is identifying the negligent or at-fault driver.
 These cases tend to involve high dollar amounts, and special investigators may be assigned by the insurance companies to untangle what can become a logistical mess.